South Carolina teacher arrested after student takes marijuana gummies from prize box in classroom, sheriff says - NewsBreak

 LEXINGTON, S.C.
 (WGHP) — A South Carolina teacher was arrested after a student allegedly found and took a pack of marijuana gummies from a classroom prize box, according to the local sheriff’s office.

-Victoria Farish Weiss, 27, is charged with possession of a Schedule I drug.Marijuana, cannabis products generate big bucks for Nevada schools, state agency says
+Victoria Farish Weiss, 27, is charged with possession of a Schedule I drug.More than 20 Tennessee school staff members have died from COVID-19

 On Sept.
 23, the Lexington County Sheriff’s Department launched an investigation after a report that a student at Rocky Creek Elementary School had taken a pack of marijuana edibles from a prize box in a teacher’s classroom.
 The prize box was used to reward students.